 While the eldest members of Gen Alpha are only just reaching their teenage years, they are already beginning to manifest behaviours that indicate towards the kind of consumers they will be.
-Here, we’ll look at why your business should start thinking about Gen Alpha marketing and how you can tailor your offering to appeal to the next market.
+Here, we’ll look at why your small business or enterprise business should start thinking about Gen Alpha marketing and how you can tailor your offering to appeal to the next market.

 Who are Generation Alpha?

 Generation Alpha are people born in or after 2010.
 At the time of writing, they are young people of age 13 and under.
 This unique generation may not have the buying power of Gen Z at present, but they will soon command enormous spending power.

 What’s the difference between Gen Z and Gen Alpha?

 The term ‘digital native’ has been applied to Gen Z before them, but Generation Alpha are the first generation for whom digital technology has been a mainstay since the moment they first opened their eyes.
 As such, they are even more focused on visually-led digital experiences than their Gen Z counterparts.

 Having spent some of their most formative years during the pandemic (this generation is also referred to as ‘Gen-C’ for COVID), a great deal of their lives so far have been shaped by digital experiences and interactions.